How to Grow Apples from Seed

-Still, the apples we have now must have come from seed at some point so if you have an apple seed and the means to plant it why not give it a try?
+Still, the apples we have now must have come from seed at some point so why not give it a try?
 If nothing else you will have pretty blossom that the pollinators will adore.

 Its a great project for gardening with kids although they may be at Uni by the time the fruit is ready to eat!
 Apple trees grown from seed won't produce fruit for about 6 to 10 years.

-Apple seeds need cool moist conditions so autumn/fall/ winter is a great time to plant.
+Apple seeds need cool moist conditions so autumn/fall/ winter is the best time to plant apple seeds.
 Although you can use the fridge at other times of year to fake the low temperature needed at the start.

 Soak the seeds in a bowl full of cool water for an hour.
 Use as many seeds as you have as the germination rate is only likely to be a third to half of them so they aren't all going to sprout.